 The Porlex Mini Hand Coffee Grinder offers a dozen settings to grind.

-- Original Porlex Mini Coffee Mill from Japan with ceramic grinder
+- Original Porlex mini coffee grinder from Japan with ceramic grinder

-- Meets the highest standards in workmanship, grind a wide selection and accuracy and is easy to clean
+- Meets the highest standards of workmanship, grinding degree selection and accuracy and is easy to clean.

 We were able to achieve coarse and fine grinds with coffee beans during testing and the results were pretty good.

 The stainless steel construction is sturdy enough and it offers 20g of capacity.

 This coffee blender uses a ceramic conical burr grinder which is sharp, durable, and easy to clean.